-Income recognised within the financial statements Expenditure recognised within the financial statements Balance due to the College recognised within the financial statements Balance due from the College recognised within the financial statements
+income recognised within the financial statements Expenditure recognised within the financial statements Balance due to the College recognised within the financial statements Balance due from the College recognised within the financial statements

 £ £ £ £

-ABRSM 978 - -
+ABRSM 647,045 44,512

-Association of British Orchestra - 1,152 - -
+Association of British Orchestra - 1,068 - -

-BBC 112 3,420 - -
+Chethams School of Music - 600 - -

-Conservatoires UK - 11,675 - -
+Conservatoires UK - 8,982 - -

-RNCM Students Union - 36,622 - -
+The Lowry - 9,240

-1.090 52,869 - 0
+RNCM Students Union - 38,679 - -

-ABRSM The Principal and two members of the RNCM Board of Governors are both board members of ABRSM.
+647,045 58,569 44,512 -

+ABRSM The Principal and one member of the RNCM Board of Governors are both board members of ABRSM.
 The RNCM holds a 25% share in the Associated Board of the Royal Schools of Music (see note 11) by virtue of being one of four member organisations.

 Association of British Orchestra This is the national body representing the collective interests of professional orchestras, youth ensembles and the wider classical music industry throughout the UK.
 It provides advice, support, intelligence and information to the people who make British orchestras a global success.
-The Principal is a board member of the Association of British Orchestra.
+The Principal is a board member of the Association of British Orchestra